tmea-farkas/got-hangman/README.md

 - Vecteezy to get SVG background image
 - ASCIIART.eu to create ascii art of Game of Thrones logo
 - Favicon.io to generate favicon
+- ChatGPT to help with wording of print messages

 # Deployment
 To deploy the project I followed the steps provided by C.I at the end of the Love Sandwiches walkthrough project: